 We've compiled a glossary of physical therapy terms from around the web to help get you up to speed on general PT terms and definitions.
-To view additional physical therapy billing terms, please visit our Billing Guide for Physical Therapists.
+To view additional physical therapy billing terms,

 The AOTA is a U.S.-based organization representing more than 63,000 member occupational therapists, occupational therapy assistants and students.
 The AOTA publishes the American Journal of Occupational Therapy, the premiere publication for occupational therapy research.
 The organization also hosts the annual AOTA Conference & Expo.